-LED functions Status Up to firmware version 1.1.00000: LED flashes green if the device is running with no errors.
+Labeling Function Status Up to firmware version 1.11.00000: LED flashes green if the device is running with no errors.
 The LED flashes red if an error has occurred.
 The LED flashes yellow if a warning has occurred.
-From firmware version 1.1.00000: LED flashes green if the device is running with no errors.
+As of firmware version 1.11.00000: LED flashes green if the device is running with no errors.
 The LED flashes red if an error has occurred.
 For details, refer to the following overview.
 The firmware version of your device can be found in the MICT in the window Runtime Data - Information .
-Refer to the section Runtime Data - Information on page 144.
+Refer to the section Runtime Data - Information on page 136.
 Firing LED lights up when the ignition is active (exception: during the self test).
-Pickup 1 to 6 Flashing LEDs indicate activity of the pickups.
-GPO 1 to 3 LED is on when the particular GPO is activated.
+Pickup 1 and 2 LEDs flash when the pickups are active.
+GPO LED is on when the GPO is activated.

-Indication via the Status LED (from firmware version 1.1.00000)
+Indication via the Status LED (from firmware version 1.11.00000)